HBarker13/vphas_mosaics/README.md

 It assumes there are two u, r (red block), r (blue block), i exposures, and three g and NB (narrowband Halpha) exposures, but should work without.

 These were written early in my PhD.
-I wouldn't count on them being robust.
-And they could definitely be made more efficient.
+They aren't "good" codes, but they work assuming everything is installed and set up in the PATH.